Authorised Inspection Stations

 - Dismiss your appeal – this means that the suspension or cancellation stands;

-- Vary the RMS decision – for example, by reducing the period of suspension or imposing conditions on the return of your AIS authority.
+- Vary the Transport for NSW decision – for example, by reducing the period of suspension or imposing conditions on the return of your AIS authority.

 How Long do I Have to Lodge the Appeal?